Edward Hargraves: Contesting Hargraves' claims

+Later life

+In 1851, Hargraves was appointed Commissioner of Crown Lands in recognition for his reputed gold find.

-In 1856, Hargraves purchased a 640 acre landing at Budgewoi on the Central Coast of New South Wales.
+In 1856, he purchased a 640 acre landing at Budgewoi on the Central Coast of New South Wales.
 He went on to build "Norahville" (also called Hargraves House) at Noraville.
-Wollombi Aboriginal Tribe members are known to have worked on the property.
+Wollombi Aboriginal tribe members are known to have worked on the property.
 Some sources state that Hargraves had "befriended" the Aboriginal tribe members.

+By the early 1860s, he was "virtually penniless".
+He asked Victoria for the balance of the £5,000 they had promised, and when it wasn't forthcoming, travelled to Melbourne and conducted a hateful campaign against members of parliament.

-In 1877, Hargraves was granted a pension of £250 per year by the Government of New South Wales, which he received until his death.
+In 1877, Hargraves was granted a pension of £250 per year by the Government of New South Wales, which he received until his death in 1891.